|

 SOYBEANS:

-be needed.
-On the January chart, resistance is the $11.37 area where we find
+to China.
+On the January chart, resistance is the 20-day moving average at

 WHEAT: